The Brand Battlefield

 This is the 69th BIG LUNCH since 2009.
 I believe it will be the best one yet.
 If you’re on the brand battlefield you can’t afford to not be here.

-What you can expect: A group of 30-40 business owners and professionals who are hungry and passionate about growing their business and looking forward to networking with you.
+What you can expect: A group of 30-40 business owners and professionals who are hungry and passionate about growing their business and looking forward to with you.

 Doors open for BIG Lunch at 11:00 am at the Tower Club in downtown Fort Lauderdale.
 Lunch is served at 11:30 and I’ll be talking about building your brand from 12:00 to 1:00 pm.
 Everybody gets a complimentary copy of my newest book.
 We’ll end right on time so you can get back to your day.